Create top-quality audiobooks, and maximize your sales potential by providing the best overall listening experience.

 - be a 192kbps or higher MP3, Constant Bit Rate (CBR) at 44.1 kHz

-Why?
-Consistency in audio levels, tone, noise level, spacing, and pronunciation helps give the listener a great experience.
-Drastic changes can be jarring and are not in keeping with a professional production.
-Extreme fluctuations in volume means the listener will have to keep a hand on the volume control of their listening device.
-This detracts from the listening experience and may lead to poor reviews and reduced sales.
+Consistency in audio levels, tone, noise level, spacing, and pronunciation gives the listener an enjoyable experience.
+Drastic changes can be jarring to the listener and are not reflective of a professional production.
+This distracts from the listening experience and may lead to poor reviews and reduced sales.

 At minimum, the opening credits must note the name of the audiobook, the name of the author(s), and the name of the narrator(s).
 Closing credits must, at minimum, state "the end".

 Narrated by [name of narrator]